buildkite/ecs-run-task/README.md

    --subnet value                 Subnet to launch task in (required for FARGATE).
 Can be specified multiple times --env KEY=value, -e KEY=value  An environment variable to add in the form KEY=value or `KEY` (shorthand for `KEY=$KEY` to pass through an env var from the current host).
 Can be specified multiple times
-   --inherit-env, -E              Inherit all of the environment variables from the calling shell --help, -h                     show help
+   --inherit-env, -E              Inherit all of the environment variables from the calling shell --count value, -C value        Number of tasks to run (default: 1) --help, -h                     show help
    --version, -v                  print the version
 ```